hakanardo/pyvx/docs/index.rst

 The main modules of PyVX are:

 :mod:`pyvx.vx`
-    Python API following the standardized `OpenVX`_ API as strictly as possible.
+    C-like Python API following the `OpenVX`_ API as strictly as possible.

 :mod:`pyvx.pythonic`
     A more python friendly version of the `OpenVX`_ API.